When a Programme Business Case (PBC) is needed

 |Guidance and template: to understand the Programme Business Case development process and document the results||Programme Business Case - Template and Guidance (Oct 2019) (DOC 1.16 MB)|

 |A3 presentation||bbc-prgbus-pr-v2 (PPT 391 KB)|

 |Reviewer Assessment tool||Programme Business Case - Reviewer Assessment Tool (Feb 2021) (DOCX 336KB)|

 ICT-enabled state sector projects and programmes assessed as High Risk are required to prepare costed assurance plans.
 Contact [email protected]

-- Detailed Business Case (DBC) if options for a significant project within the programme have been adequately addressed in the Programme Business Case (often the case for the most significant driving project for the programme).
+- Detailed Business Case (DBC), if options have been adequately addressed in the Programme Business Case (often the case for the key project(s) in the programme).

 - Detailed Business Case, if detailed options analysis is not required.

 - Single Stage Business Case (combining Indicative and Detailed) for less significant projects within the programme (small, low risk).